oleg-shilo/shell-x/README.md

 * Definitive menu items order thanks to the use of the sortable prefixes in the file names.
 * Individual context menu definitions for file types based on the file extension.

-_Note, that intencive use of icons may lead to the memory exhaustion..
-This is Windows Explorer bug / design flaw.
+_Note, that intensive use of icons may lead to memory exhaustion.
+This is a Windows Explorer bug/design flaw.
 Thus don't overuse this feature.
 You can read more about this in [this therad](https://github.com/oleg-shilo/shell-x/issues/22)._

 ## Installation